frutoper/KaggleBikeShare/README.md

 # KaggleBikeShare
 Code to Create GBM model.
-Top 5% Score
+Top 5% Score.

 Kaggle hosts online data science competitions.
 This competition ask participants to forecast city bikeshare usage in Washington D.C. given weather data.
 A summary of the competition can be found [HERE](https://www.kaggle.com/c/bike-sharing-demand).